 VOLUNTEERING FOR THE FUTURE

-In light of this research, Volunteering for the Future focusses on developing learning opportunities tailored to young volunteers returning from the global south.
+In light of this research, Volunteering for the Future focused on developing learning opportunities tailored to young volunteers returning from the global south.
 Utilising innovative outreach techniques and methodologies, it aims to nurture the transformative potential of these young people.
 The project produced a comprehensive suite of research on the obstacles preventing returned volunteers from engaging for the benefit of their local communities.
-This research is being used to develop training and educations materials and online learning opportunities.
+This research has been used to develop training and education materials and online learning opportunities.
 The second major output of the project was the trans-European What Next?
 A training resource for working with returned volunteers, which presents a multinational perspective on volunteering.
 For the third output, each partner in the project developed a country specific training manual that aims to help returned volunteers remain engaged in volunteering, especially in their local communities.
 You can find the UK What Next? returned volunteer training manual by clicking on the picture to the right.

-The main aim and objective of the INCREASE project is the development of an interdisciplinary further training programme, aimed specifically at youth workers and volunteers working in youth care.
-This further training programme will provide youth workers with the skills to tackle the complex situations that can frequently feature in their day-to-day work, especially in residential youth care and crisis intervention.
-An explorative study on this subject has already been completed and the consortium is currently finishing the Increase 80 hours training programme, of which the pilot will be taking place in the first half of 2017.
-The experiences of the whole partnership during the project implementation period will be collected and channelled into a policy recommendation paper, which will be presented at a final multiplier event in Austria in June 2017.
-This paper should give concrete support and recommendations to policy makers for an improvement of an inclusive youth policy in Europe.
+The objective of the INCREASE project was to develop an interdisciplinary further training programme, aimed specifically at youth workers and volunteers working in youth care.
+This further training programme supports youth workers to develop skills to tackle the complex situations that can frequently feature in their day-to-day work, especially in residential youth care and crisis intervention.
+The consortium first completed an explorative study on this subject and from that developed the INCREASE 80 hours training programme, which was piloted in the participating countries.
+Building on the experiences gained through the project, the consortium developed a policy recommendation paper presented at a final multiplier event in Austria in September 2017.
+This paper provided concrete support and recommendations for policy makers towards an improvement of an inclusive youth policy in Europe.

 Faced with decreasing support, civil societies across Europe are being forced to work more effectively to achieve their desired objectives.
-To support them in becoming more proficient, we have been collaborating with Gemeinsam leben & lernen in Europa e.V.(Germany), Centrul de Volontariat Cluj-Napoca (Romania) and Dobrovolnické centrum (Czech Republic) in the ProVol Erasmus+ project.
-The aim of the project is to foster volunteers’ and their coordinators’ professional skills and, consequently, make volunteering a valid pathway to full time employment.
-As part of this project, the consortium partners have assessed the state and status of volunteering in the participating countries and have published modular handbooks for both volunteers and their coordinators.
-These valuable training materials will remain available for consultation on the project website after the project has been completed.
+To support them in becoming more proficient, we collaborated with Gemeinsam leben & lernen in Europa e.V.(Germany), Centrul de Volontariat Cluj-Napoca (Romania) and Dobrovolnické centrum (Czech Republic) in the ProVol Erasmus+ project.
+The aim of the project was to foster the professional skills of volunteers and their coordinators, and as a result, make volunteering a valid pathway to full time employment.
+As part of this project, the consortium partners assessed the state and status of volunteering in the participating countries and published modular handbooks for both volunteers and their coordinators.
+These valuable training materials are available for consultation on the project website.
 Tailored publications for volunteers and coordinators have been made available for the participating countries in addition to European wide handbooks.